tgrassi/krome/README.md

 ---

+If you want to test how much fast is KROME on your machine go [here](https://bitbucket.org/tgrassi/krome_speed_test/overview).

+---

 KROME is provided "as it is", without any warranty.
  The Authors assume no liability for any damages of any kind (direct or indirect damages, contractual or non-contractual